eriknyquist/bfi/README.rst

 requiring any special python implementations or compiled extension modules.
 Supports Python 2x and 3x.

-Some minor extra features;

-* Allows a maximum run-time to be set, preventing infinite loops (useful for auto-generated brainfuck code)
-* stdin data can optionally be passed to the Brainfuck program as a string parameter when invoking the interpreter method, and stdout data from the Brainfuck program can optionally be buffered and returned as a string

 Check out `BrainfuckIntern <https://github.com/eriknyquist/BrainfuckIntern>`_, an implementation of a genetic algorithm that writes Brainfuck programs, using ``bfi`` to provide information for a useful fitness evaluation on generated